 Vehicles bearing aGuestpermit may park in any legal parking area not marked reserved.
-Guest permits may not be issued for periods longer than 5 days, and are valid for date(s) indicated only.
+Guest permits may not be issued for periods longer than five days, and are valid for the date(s) indicated only.
 Guest permits must be completely filled out to be valid.

-Temporarypermits are to be hung from the inside rearview mirror, printed side facing out.
-Or displayed in the lower left corner of the windshield or on the dash with the information facing outward.
+Temporarypermits are to be hung from the inside rearview mirror, printed side facing out; displayed in the lower-left corner of the windshield; or on the dash with the information facing outward.

 Temporary Handicappedpermits are issued upon demonstration of need and medical statement for a period of up to 30 days.
 If additional time is needed the permit may be renewed.
 Vehicles displaying a Handicapped Permit may park in any legal parking areasA, B, C, R, T, W,andYCorHspaces.